cristianpb/cristianpb.github.io/_posts/2017-04-19-data-withings.md

 ![plot of chunk unnamed-chunk-2](/images/data_withings/unnamed-chunk-2-1.png)

 During my last PhD year I used to sleep less than 7 hours in average.
-I defended my PhD the 29th of september, after that my sleep has increased steadily to a little less than 8 hours.
+I defended my PhD the 29th of September, after that my sleep has increased steadily to a little less than 8 hours.

 ```r